 The school is increasingly diverse in the religious backgrounds of its pupils.
 It is, of course, open to parents to ask for an exemption of pupils from classes and services on grounds of conscience.
 However, every attempt is made to ensure that religious observance and the teaching of Religious Studies are as inclusive as possible.
 In particular, the teaching of Religious Studies encourages an understanding of different religions.
 Through these lessons and through the teaching of Personal, Social and Health Education (PSHE) the school also encourages pupils to think about their values, their relationships with each other and their role in society.
 At independence, the Local Education Authority agreed to pay the fees of 15 boys from local primary schools.
 This number increased to 36 in 1953 and this arrangement continued until 1973 when the reorganisation of education in the Borough ended the scheme.
 In response to the ending of free place pupils, the Governors created a large Foundation Scholarship scheme to enable academically able pupils to attend Solihull School.
 At the same time it was decided to admit girls into the Sixth Form.
 In June 2003 the Governors decided that the school would become fully coeducational in 2005, taking girls as well as boys into the Junior School and at 11+.
 Major improvements occurred in the last twenty years of the twentieth century, with improved facilities for Science, Design and Technology, Modern Languages and the Junior School.

-The Bushell Hall was completed in 2001 and the existing hall converted into the new Kent Library.
+The Bushell Hall was completed in 2001 and the existing hall converted into the Kent Library.
 A new pavilion, The Alan Lee Pavilion, was completed in 2003 to supplement the improved PE facilities and a new outdoor activities centre replaced the CCF hut in July 2004.
 In 2005 a new teaching area, The George Hill, was completed, providing 16 new classrooms and additional social and study space.
 The Junior School was extended and refurbished in September 2005.
-In 2009, the David Turnbull Music School was completed, and in 2015 the new Sixth Form centre the Cooper Building was opened.
+In 2009, the David Turnbull Music School was completed, and in 2015 the new Sixth Form centre The Cooper Building was opened.
+In November 2019 Solihull launched its newly refurbished refectory.

-In September 2019 Solihull School announced its merger with Saint Martin's School from September 2020.
-Solihull Preparatory School (aged 3 - 11) will be located on the Saint Martin's Campus and Solihull Senior School (11 - 18 years) on the Warwick Road Campus.
+In September 2019 Solihull announced its merger with Saint Martin's School from September 2020.
+Solihull Preparatory School (aged 3 - 11) is located on the Saint Martin's campus and Solihull Senior School (11 - 18 years) on the Warwick Road campus.
+To read about the history of Saint Martin's click the tab on the right.

-David EJJ Lloyd will be Headmaster of the new Solihull School.
+David EJJ Lloyd is the Headmaster of Solihull School.